TheProKnightGamer/BrickBreaker-for-Pythonista-V-1.2/README.md

 0.7: Added Lightning power, lightning block, and glitch background.
 Added release and download buttons(still in beta)

-0.6:Added directional bricks and added invincibility feature to certain bricks types.
+0.6: Added directional bricks and added invincibility feature to certain bricks types.
 Started on WorldCreator.py, added brush, added brick types, and added color dump.

 0.4: Added boom power, added combo where if two or more powered balls will triger big boom, and brick for the power and various bug fixes.